bhavya-b1/bhavya-b1/README.md

 # 👋 Hi, I'm Bhavya Bhavsar

-🎓 Final-year Software Engineering student at De Montfort University
-💻 Passionate about web development, databases, and building real-world solutions
+🎓 Recent Graduate from De Montfort University in software engineering 💻 Passionate about web development, databases, and building real-world solutions
 🌱 Currently learning: advanced PHP, JavaScript, and full-stack best practices
 🔍 Open to: Entry-level roles in Web Development, Software Engineering, or IT Support